sflpro/dresscode/README.md

 Releasing the package:

-TODO: please add documentation as soon as possible
+TODO: please add documentation as soon as possible and as much as possible